nikoheikkila/pwnedapi/README.md

 >>>
 ```

-You can also scan a file of passwords, and export results in any format supported by the `tablib` library.
+You can also scan a file of passwords, and export results in any format supported by the [`tablib`][tablib] library.

 ```python
 >>> from pwnedapi import Scanner